segunak/SegunAkinyemi.com/docs/_posts/2022-11-21-adf-synapse-pipeline-retries.md

 ![WaitBeforeRetrying](/assets/images/waitBeforeRetrying.jpg)

 After waiting, the iteration ends with appending a value (can be any value at all since the count of the array is what we care about) to the `RetryTracker` array.
+You might be wondering, why are you adding a dummy value to an array just so you can use its length as an integer?
+Why not just have an integer that you increment each pass through the loop (Until activity)?
+Well, that'd certainly make more sense, but in Azure Data Factory, the only variables you can "[append](https://learn.microsoft.com/en-us/azure/data-factory/control-flow-append-variable-activity){:target="_blank"}" to are arrays.
+The screenshot below says as much with the message in small text near the bottom.
+There is another way to work around this, detailed [here](https://kloudspro.com/how-to-increment-a-variable-in-adf-azure-data-factory/){:target="_blank"}, but I felt using an array was just less work than adding yet another variable to keep track of.
+I'm sure the ability to increment integers is coming soon to Azure Synapse Analytics & Data Factory.
+It has to be, right?
+Right.

 ![AppendingToRetryTracker](/assets/images/appendingToRetryTracker.jpg)